 Sonitrol fire detection can be easily integrated with other Sonitrol products and services.
 Sonitrol Central Station operators can monitor signals from your facility 24 hours a day.
 They can monitor smoke and heat detectors, sprinkler systems and pull stations.
 Our professionals can differentiate between an intrusion alarm and a fire signal, and they can promptly dispatch the proper emergency personnel to your business.

-Sonitrol of Delaware Valley utilizes our Sonitrol monitoring station in Pittsburgh, PA which is UL listed for Burglar and Fire Alarms.
+Sonitrol of Delaware Valley utilizes our Sonitrol monitoring station in Pittsburgh, PA which is UL listed for Burglar and Commercial Fire Alarm Systems.
 In contrast to most other companies, we don't sell your monitoring contract to a third party monitoring service thus severing your tie to the company you originally contracted with.

 Fire Statistics from FEMA (Federal Emergency Management Agency)(2006)

 • 3,245 civilians lost their lives as the result of fire.

 • 16,400 civilian injuries occurred as the result of fire.

 • 106 firefighters were killed while on duty.